DMU20s/GreyStarfish/README.md

 main.py is the script that runs greystarfish and its functionality.

-get_dimensions.py is a script used to get the diminsions of the current monitor.

 pfmqtt.py is the scrift that transmit the data from greystarfish to PF (Purple Finch).

-get_positions.py
+get_positions.py is the skeleton of greystarfish.
+This is where alle the data gets captured

 Setup: